-Questions About Our Duvets
+Questions About Our Wool and Down Duvets

 What is the difference between wool, down and synthetics?

-Down and synthetics are primarily insulators - they keep the body hot and don't release heat.
+Synthetics are primarily insulators - they keep the body hot and don't release heat.
 During the night, these insulators raise our body temperature, which makes us feel hot.
 So, we either wake up fully or toss and turn to cool off.
 If you ever woke up feeling sweaty, this is likely why.

 Wool is not just an insulator; it also acts as a temperature regulator.
 Wool naturally absorbs and releases moisture to either cool or warm your body.
 You get warm quickly when you sleep in wool, but thanks to the fabric’s exceptional breathability, you do not overheat.